ajaxray/four-in-a-row/README.md

 How to play?
 ----------------------
-- Point the cursor over the row you wish to drop your piece in
+- Point the cursor over the column you wish to drop your disc in
-- Left click to drop your piece
+- Left click to drop your disc
-- When you can connect four pieces vertically, horizontally or diagonally you win
+- When you can connect four discs vertically, horizontally or diagonally you win

 Features Implemented/Pending
 --------------------
 - [x] Basic **Four In A Row** / **Connect Four** game
-- [x] Colorful, glossy dies
+- [x] Colorful, glossy disc images
 - [x] Dice dropping and win sound
 - [x] Intro screen with instructions
 - [x] Pause screen